spierala/blog-posts/introducing-signal-store.md

 }
 ```

-Alternatively, an Observable or Raw value could be used to trigger the API call.

 ### `connect`
+Available in Feature Store, Component Store.

-With `connect` you can connect your store with external sources like Observables and Signals.
+With `connect` you have the possibility to connect your store with external sources like Observables and Signals.
 This helps to make your store the Single Source of Truth for your state.

+We are connecting the Component Store to both Observable and Signal in this example:
 ```ts
 import { Component, Signal, signal } from '@angular/core';
 import { CommonModule } from '@angular/common';